Esri/navigator-integration/README.md

 arcgis-navigator://?parameter=value&parameter=value
 `

-The rest of this topic describes the various parameters Navigator supports.
+The rest of this topic describes the various parameters Navigator currently supports.

 ####Display directions to a single location